-As of v2.3, the query_name argument can now use or ? wildcards from Linux globbing, or it can be a regular expression, when preceded by -r.
+To show the GSQL text of a query, run SHOW QUERY query_name .
+The query_name argument can use or ? wildcards from Linux globbing, or it can be a regular expression, when preceded by -r.
 See SHOW: View Parts of the Catalog